LRRProjects/Instagram-Database-Clone/README.md

 # MySQL-Practice-Scripts

 Scripts used to practice SQL in a MySQL database.
-The scripts include files that simulate Instagram database tables and triggers to validate user information, e.g. stopping users from giving self likes.
+The scripts include files that simulate Instagram database tables and triggers to validate user information, e.g. stopping users from giving self-likes.

 Below the script for the instagram databse clone, that was used to practice SQL.